 A study published in the Archives of Dermatology in 2004 showed 63% of acne-prone women experiencing premenstrual flares, with a 25% increase in total lesions.1 This probably comes as no surprise to the millions of women out there who experience a monthly flareup of their acne symptoms.
-Normally the increase in acne comes about 7-10 days before the onset of menstruation and often subsides when menstruation begins.
+Normally there is an increase in acne about 7-10 days before the onset of menstruation and often subsides when menstruation begins.
+Multiple studies have confirmed and acknowledged the occurrence of premenstrual acne.
 No one is sure exactly why this occurs, but it's safe to say that it has something to do with the intricate hormonal changes involved in the menstrual cycle.

 When it comes to premenstrual acne, prevention is key.
-Because hormonally-induced acne can be hard to treat, there may be no way to completely combat it, but The Regimen does a fantastic job at turning a monthly scourge into a blip, or even eliminating it entirely.
-Birth control pills and androgen receptor blockers may also help with regulating hormones from the inside out.
+Because hormonally-induced acne can be hard to treat, there may be no way to completely combat it, but The Acne.org Regimen does a fantastic job at turning a monthly scourge into a blip, or even eliminating it entirely.
+Birth control pills and androgen receptor blockers may also help with regulating hormones.

 Treatment options: First, talk to your doctor.
 The vast majority of acne treatments, both prescription and over-the-counter, have not been studied in pregnant or lactating mothers.
 Your doctor may have options for you that he/she considers safe for use during your pregnancy.

-One option that is absolutely unsafe is Accutane.
+EXTREME CAUTION!: One option that is absolutely unsafe is Accutane (isotretinoin).
 The active ingredient in Accutane, isotretinoin, is highly teratogenic (causes birth defects).3 It is absolutely vital that women who are pregnant or plan to become pregnant avoid isotretinoin.

 Your baby: Yes, even babies can have acne.
-It is referred to as neonatal acne and it normally subsides on its own.4 If your son or daughter show signs of acne as an infant, they may also suffer with acne as an adolescent.
+It is referred to as neonatal acne and it normally subsides on its own.4 If your son or daughter shows signs of acne as an infant, they may also suffer from acne as an adolescent.
 Be sure to have an open and honest talk with them if they start breaking out as a teenager and explain their options.

 For many women, the right topical medications can keep acne at bay.
 Men and women do not differ significantly in terms of effective acne treatments, and appropriate application of topical treatment is often the best option.

-As a last resort, for women with very severe, widespread, and deeply scarring acne, Accutane is also an option.
-However, because Accutane causes severe birth defects in the fetuses of pregnant women, and because of Accutane's other serious side effects, it should be entered into carefully.
-Before taking Accutane, make sure to have a serious heart-to-heart with your family and your doctor and become as educated as possible on the drug.
+As a last resort, for women with very severe, widespread, and deeply scarring acne, Accutane (isotretinoin) is also an option.
+However, because Accutane causes severe birth defects in the fetuses of pregnant women, and because of Accutane's other serious side effects.
+Accutane treatment should be entered into carefully.
+Before taking Accutane, make sure to have a thorough discussion with your family and your doctor and become as educated as possible on the drug.

 How do oral contraceptives (OCs) help with acne?
-As a general rule, OCs reduce androgens (male sex hormones) which are partly responsible for acne formation.
+As a general rule, OCs reduce androgens (male sex hormones present in both males and females) which are partly responsible for acne formation.
 Women with acne tend to have higher levels of androgens.1-5 More specifically:

 Which work best?
 The FDA has approved only a select handful of birth control pills for patients with acne who also desire contraception.
 They include Ortho Tri-Cyclen, Estrostep, and Yaz.
 However, all birth control pills tend to produce 30%-60% reduction in acne lesions, and research remains inconclusive on which works best.3,6-11

 What are the side effects?
 Side effects are common.
-Some of the more common include nausea, headache, breast tenderness, breakthrough bleeding, bloating, fatigue, irritability, mood changes, dizziness, weight gain, loss of libido, high blood pressure, and vaginal infections.
-Less common and more serious side effects include blood clots, heart problems (exacerbated by smoking), and possibly increased cancer risk.10,12 Talk to your doctor for more information.
+Some of the more common ones include nausea, headache, breast tenderness, breakthrough bleeding (bleeding that occurs in between the normal menstrual periods), bloating, fatigue, irritability, mood changes, dizziness, weight gain, loss of libido, high blood pressure, and vaginal infections.
+Less common, serious side effects include blood clots, heart problems (exacerbated by smoking), and possibly increased cancer risk.10,12 Talk to your doctor for more information.

-What it is: Women who experience acne tend to have higher levels of androgens (male sex hormones).
+What it is: Women who experience acne tend to have higher levels of androgens (male sex hormones present in both males and females).
 Spironolactone is an androgen receptor blocker.
 In other words, it prevents the cells of the body from interacting with androgens.
 Less androgens typically means less acne.1-3 Spironolactone is taken in pill form and can be used with other topical acne treatments, as well as in conjunction with birth control pills.
 It is especially effective when excessive hair growth (hirsutism) is present.
 Spironolactone is also used to treat this condition.4

 Note: Asian women sometimes respond differently to hormonal treatment.
 However, a study of 116 Japanese women completed in 2006 showed that "...spironolactone is effective and safe for the treatment of acne in Asian females."8